 Important Winterization Instructions:

-Before the first hard freeze, simply remove the bottom "Screw Cap" to prevent the first flush PVC reservoir pipe from fracturing during a hard freeze.
+Before the first hard freeze, simply remove the bottom "Screw Cap" to prevent the first flush PVC reservoir pipe from collecting water, that upon freezing, can possibly cause fracturing during a hard freeze.
 The PVC tube should be fully drained in order to prevent damage to the diverter chamber.
 Store the bottom cap and be sure to screw it back on for warmer weather and fully resume the first flush functionality.

 An optional stainless steel primary screen is available.
 The stainless steel screen provides extra confidence with additional filtration of fine sediments and pollutants to ensure the slow release control valve does not block.